-The City of Perry Park determined a need to better balance future operating and capital improvement demands against its revenue resources in 2016, but didn’t have the capacity to complete the required analysis.
+The City of Perry Park determined a need to better balance future operating and capital improvement demands against its revenue resources, but didn’t have the capacity to complete the required analysis.

 - Review the District’s current financial position